sthabisoslushaba/Takealot.com-test-script/README.md

-# Takealot.com Automation Test Scripts
+# Takealot.com Automation Test Scriptssss

 This project contains an automated test script for **Takealot.com**.
 The script simulates a real user journey.
 Logging in, searching for a specific product, adding it to the cart, and verifying that the item was successfully added.